tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 2. Select **Database Management** > **Parameter Settings** and click **Save as Template** to save the existing parameter configuration as a parameter template.
 ![](https://qcloudimg.tencent-cloud.cn/raw/5e93d4f27f975b7d7adac82ff42d7fae.png)

-## Customizing the Time Window to Apply Parameter Modifications
+## Customize Time Window to Apply Parameter Modifications
 Before you confirm the parameter modification, the "Modify Parameters" dialog box will pop up for you to select a custom time window for the modification to take effect.
 >?If you select **During maintenance time**, the parameter modification task will be executed and take effect during the instance maintenance time as described in [Setting Instance Maintenance Window](https://intl.cloud.tencent.com/document/product/236/10929).
 >